-As discussed above, these special conditions are applicable to Gulfstream Model GVII-G400 airplane.
-Should Gulfstream apply at a later date for a change to the type certificate to include another model incorporating the same novel or unusual design feature, or should any other model already included on the same type certificate be modified to incorporate the same novel or unusual design feature, these special conditions would apply to that model as well.
+As discussed above, these special conditions are applicable to the Gulfstream Model GVI airplane.
+Should Jet Aviation AG apply at a later date for a supplemental type certificate to modify any other model included on Type Certificate No. T00015AT to incorporate the same novel or unusual design feature, these special conditions would apply to that model as well.